Anyone else have their heart on their sleeve? Or in their throat? Life has just gone crazy, with so much loss.

 Meaning no more trips to see her horses.
 No more summer vacations with all the cousins.
 No more Thanksgivings in her barn.
 Everyone’s arguing about what to do with her china.
 And you just want to sit with her and tell her about your day.

 - What do you do when you want to forget about it?
 (Taking a break with friends here and there is fine.
 Sometimes it’s even needed.
 But if you’re frequently looking for a place to bury your head in the sand, that’s a form of denial.)

 - How does it make you angry, sad…?
 (No, sad doesn’t have to mean tears.
 But it might.)

 - When do you find yourself thinking you’re responsible for the way things turned out?
 Maybe if you’d visited more…not turned her hair gray with your antics when you were little.
 (That’s guilt)

 - What do you still try to do to correct it?
 (Yep, bargaining)

-Again, it’s not wrong to admit where you’ve made mistakes.
+Check out how each of your thoughts fits into those grief “stages.”
+Then, speak truth to yourself.
+It’s not wrong to admit where you’ve made mistakes.
 As the Bible says, “If it’s possible, as far as it depends on you, live at peace with everyone” (Romans 12:18).

 You can have compassion, support, love.